laktek/punch/contents/user_guide/content.markdown

 * We also have a lengthy company overview written in markdwon format.
 Instead of adding it to the `about.json` file, we'll be keeping it seperately.
 For that we create a new directory named `about` inside the `contents` directory and save the markdown file there as `overview.markdown`.

-* Now we can generate the site, for that go back to the top-most directory (`cd ../`) and run the command `punch`.
+* To generate and view the site, go back to the top-most directory (`cd ../`) and run the command `punch server`.

-* Punch will output the generated pages in a directory named `public`.
+* This will start the Punch dev server on port `9009` and store the generated pages in a directory named `public`.

-* To view the generated site you can run the command `python -m SimpleHTTPServer` inside the `public` directory.

-* Then point your browser to `http://localhost:8000/about.html` to see the generated about page.
+* Finally, point your browser to `http://localhost:9009/about.html` to see the generated about page.

 ### Additional Features